rgomide/data-structures/binary-tree/README.md

 The attribute `value` represents the node element.
 So it is a generic type extended from [Comparable](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html).

 The `left` and `right` elements are pointers to the node's children.

+## Exercise

+We have a test class to check [BinaryTree](src/main/java/br/com/gomide/data_structures/binary_tree/BinaryTree.java) implementation.

+You should open the [BinaryTreeTest](src/test/java/br/com/gomide/data_structures/binary_tree/BinaryTreeTest.java) to know how `BinaryTree` will work.

+Complete the `BinaryTree` and `Node` implementations to make all tests passing.